jmcunningham/AngularJS-Learning/README.md

 AngularJS-Learning
 ==================

 A bunch of links to blog posts, articles, videos, etc for learning AngularJS.
-This list is in its early stages.
 Feel free to submit a pull request if you have some links/resources to add.
 Also, I try to verify that the articles below have some real content (i.e. aren't 2 paragraph blog posts with little information) to ensure I'm not listing "fluff" pieces.
 If you have an idea for a better way to organize these links, please let me know.
 As I find similar posts in the "General Topics" section, I will break them out into their own categories.

 NOTE: LINKS PRECEDED WITH A ** DISCUSS NEW STUFF IN ANGULAR 1.2.